machine-detonation/F7DAA0/README.md

-> this is under heavy construction uhmmyhuhhuhu THIS PROBABLY LOOKS REALLY UGLY JUST TRUST THE PROCESS
+> this is under heavy construction uhmmyhuhhuhu THIS PROBABLY LOOKS RLLY UGLY JST TRUST THE PROCESS

-let's start off with the basics..

 # INTRODUCTION